 Alan and I made sure that we signed up for time in the jacuzzi located in a gazebo setting in the back garden.
 Mill Rose Inn provides a sign-up book guaranteeing guests an hour of privacy in the romantic retreat.
 Wearing the plush robes and slippers provided in our room, we walked out to the jacuzzi building.
 Decorated with miniature lights on the outside, special night lighting on the inside set the mood for a luxurious soak.
 From the tub, another garden highlighted by a soothing fountain provided visual interest.

-Mill Rose Inn is close enough to Half Moon Bay’s shops, restaurants and galleries to explore on foot.
+Mill Rose Inn is within walking distance of Half Moon Bay’s shops, restaurants and galleries.
 We walked into town for dinner at It’s Italia.
 Upon our return, we discovered Mill Rose Inn bathed in tiny white lights as if Christmas had arrived in April.

 Breakfast is included and guests may choose to enjoy the hot, gourmet meal in the dining room or have it delivered to their rooms.
 During our visit, breakfast consisted of a fruit plate, glass of champagne, orange juice blended with banana plus a decadent cheese blintz accompanied by croissant and bacon.

 Baby boomer gardeners will want to schedule a behind the scenes nursery tour or a day at Filoli Gardens in nearby Redwood City on their visit to Half Moon Bay.
 But if gardening is not your thing, there’s plenty of activity to keep baby boomers busy.
 The beach is just a 10-minute walk down the road from Mill Rose Inn or go hiking in the nearby redwoods.
 Of course, you can also practice kayaking, learn to surf or go horseback riding on the beach.

 Plan your own trip on the California coast.
 Begin by reading the articles on our Coastal California Road Trip page.